susanw1/zscript/RCode.md

 The receiver can create a block of memory which it can use to store commands.
 This is called the execution space, and should be run, if active,
 	whenever no other commands are available, although other commands should get priority.
 	When an execution space command sequence has been begun, it must be completed before other commands can be executed, unless the commands are able to be run in parallel.
-	This space has to be managed by the sender, although to simplify management the `begin execution` RCode can be used to jump to an address in this block of memory.
+	This space must be managed by the sender, although to simplify management the `begin execution` RCode may be used to jump to an address in this block of memory.
 	This command must be implemented so as to jump immediately, without executing any later commands, and be treated as an immediate new line, starting at the new address as it would at a new command sequence.

-Commands run in the execution space should do so 'quietly' meaning their responses are not reported, unless a command fails.
+Commands run in the execution space must do so 'quietly' meaning their responses are not reported, unless a command fails.
-If a command fails with an `S10` status, then execution continues, otherwise it is stopped, as the space may be corrupted.
+If a command fails with an `S10` status, then execution continues, other failures must result in the execution being stopped, as the space may be corrupted.
 The response is sent as a notification, and with A `Z2` notification type.
 For the command `Rx1&Rx2&Rx3|Rx4&Rx5|Rx6`
 	if Rx1 failed:	`!Z2S10|S&S`